vaelixbank/vaelix-api/.github/SUPPORT.md

 # Support

-Thank you for using **Aether Calendar** — an open-source email client developed and maintained by [Sky Genesis Enterprise](https://skygenesisenterprise.com).
+Thank you for using **Vaelix Bank API** — an open-source email client developed and maintained by [Vaelix Bank](https://vaelixbank.com).

 We’re committed to providing a great experience, and there are several ways you can get support depending on your needs: